Improving Knowledge Distillation Under Unknown Covariate Shift Through Confidence-Guided Data Augmentation: Abstract

 \section{Abstract}

 Large foundation models trained on extensive datasets demonstrate strong zero-shot capabilities in various domains.
-To replicate their success when data and model size are constrained, knowledge distillation has become an established tool for transferring knowledge from foundation models to small student networks.
-However, the effectiveness of distillation is critically limited by the available training data.
-This work addresses the common practical issue of covariate shift in knowledge distillation, where spurious features appear during training but not at test time.
-We ask the question: when these spurious features are unknown, yet a robust teacher is available, is it possible for a student to also become robust to them?
-We address this problem by introducing a novel diffusion-based data augmentation strategy that generates images by maximizing the disagreement between the teacher and the student, effectively creating challenging samples that the student struggles with.
-Experiments demonstrate that our approach significantly improves worst group and mean group accuracy on CelebA and SpuCo Birds as well as the spurious mAUC on spurious ImageNet under covariate shift, outperforming state-of-the-art diffusion-based data augmentation baselines.
+Knowledge distillation has become an established tool for transferring knowledge from foundation models to small student networks when data and model size are constrained.
+However, the efficacy of distillation is often hampered by limited training data coverage.
+This can result in a covariate shift between training and test data which in turn can lead the student to exploit spurious features or even shortcut learning.
+We address this problem by introducing a novel diffusion-based data augmentation strategy that generates images by maximizing the disagreement between the teacher and the student, effectively creating challenging samples that the student struggles with, thus mitigating the problem of covariate shift.
+Experiments demonstrate that, compared to state-of-the-art diffusion-based data augmentation baselines, our approach is best or second-best in sample mean accuracy and improves the worst group and mean group accuracy on CelebA-HQ, SpuCo Birds and BAR as well as the spurious score on Spurious ImageNet under covariate shift. \keywords{Knowledge Distillation \and Synthetic Data Augmentation \and Diffusion Models \and Image Classification}